 - (a) The Officers of the Agency shall consist of the Chair and a Vice Chair, each of whom shall be a Board Member, a Chief Executive Officer, a Chief Financial Officer, a Controller, a Clerk of the Board, a General Counsel and other such officers as the Board or Chief Executive Officer may appoint.
 Except for the Chief Executive Officer, any officer, employee or agent of the Board may also be an officer, employee or agent of any of the Parties, and the appointment by the Board of such person shall be conclusive evidence that the two positions are compatible. - (b) Appointment of Chair and Vice Chair.
-The Board at its first meeting of each calendar year to be effective as of each February 1st, and at such other time as there may be a vacancy, shall elect a Chair who shall preside at all meetings and a Vice Chair who shall preside in his/her absence. - (c) Appointment of Chief Executive Officer.
+The Board at its first meeting of each calendar year to be effective the following day, and at such other time as there may be a vacancy, shall elect a Chair who shall preside at all meetings and a Vice Chair who shall preside in his/her absence.
+The term of the Chair and Vice Chair shall end at 11:59 p.m. on the date of the Board's first meeting of the following calendar year. - (c) Appointment of Chief Executive Officer.
 The Chief Executive Officer shall be appointed by the affirmative votes of a majority of the Board Members present at a duly held meeting of the Board.

-(d) Removal of Officers.
+F/ETCA Board of Directors May 09, 2024 (d) Removal of Officers.
 The Chief Executive Officer, Chief Financial Officer, Controller, Clerk of the Board and General Counsel may be removed by the affirmative vote of a majority of the Board Members present at a duly held meeting of the Board.